Pfizer says its antiviral pill slashes risk of severe COVID-19 by 89% - Up News Info

 Article content

-Pfizer said it plans to submit interim trial results for its pill to the Food and Drug Administration (FDA) before the U.S. Thanksgiving holiday on Nov.
-25.

-The company said it expects to manufacture 180,000 treatment courses by the end of this year and at least 50 million courses by the end of next year, including 21 million in the first half of 2022.
+Pfizer said it expects to manufacture 180,000 treatment courses by the end of this year and at least 50 million courses by the end of next year, including 21 million in the first half of 2022.
+Bourla said that, based on the better-than-expected trial results, Pfizer is considering potentially doubling next year’s manufacturing target.

 Antivirals need to be given as early as possible, before an infection takes hold, to be most effective.